codeabuu/ActivityBlend/README.md

     *Click on the "Generate Schedule" button.
     *The generated schedule will be automatically saved in a Word document.

-# Note: If the document does successfully generate, ensure that you specify the path where you want your schedules to be saved and include your pre-existing 2024 Template table in word.py.
+Note: If the document does successfully generate, ensure that you specify the path where you want your schedules to be saved, this includes the pre-existing 2024 Template table in 'word.py'.

 ## User Interface